Gnana Soundari (Gemini film): Cast

-Production

-Gemini Studios has a pride of place in Tamil film world because all the films produced by them were successful at the box-office.
-When they started making this film it may be known to the producers that the same story is being filmed by another company.
-However, depending on their years of continued success, Gemini produced this film hoping their version will be received well by the people.
-But it turned out the other way.

 Release and reception

 Gnana Soundari was released on 18 June 1948.
 The Indian Express praised the performances of the lead cast, Kannamba's singing, the settings, photography and recording, though the critic felt Radha was underutilised.
 According to historian Venkatesh Ramakrishnan, viewers disliked the film in which the characters spoke in "Brahmanical" accent for a Christian-themed film and broke the chairs of the theatre.
 The film stopped screening, and Vasan subsequently announced that it would not be screened in any theatre in the future.
 Venkatesh Ramakrishnan believes he later burnt the negatives of the film.